Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Follow us on twitter:

-Updates: Fluke fishing has still been great all along the island with in particular moriches and Shinecock bays producing the most fish.
+Updates: Fluke fishing has still been great all along the island with in particular moriches Fire island and Shinecock inlets producing the most fish.
 In moriches the east and west cut on the incoming tide.
 If the rip current is present that’s another great place for fluke because the moving water is generally cooler and is a favorite of fluke.
 Good sized fluke have an also been caught drifting inside the inlet.
 In the Shinecock bay the best spots for fluke would be around the ponquage bridge as well as the inlet itself.
 The back side of the east side of Shinnecock inlet is another great spot for fluke.

-The Local Docks are in full summer mode with Snappers and Crabs keeping everybody busy.
-The Snappers are starting to get larger and have been readily taking small Shiners fished under a float as well as snapper poppers and small tins.
 Crab traps baited with bunker or mackerel are a proven method for catching blue claws. walking the dock with a net has produced a good amount of crabs too with the quality and quantity getting better in recent days.

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here